 Ease of Set-Up

 This tent pitches reasonably quickly from the inside with Velcro straps that wrap around the poles.
 We find that tents that pitch from the outside are preferable because they are faster to set up and are also arguably safer to set up in steep terrain.
-However, because the tent is so small, our testing team found the Latok to easier to set up when compared to other similarly designed two pole single wall tents.
+However, because the tent is so small, our testing team found the Latok easier to set up when compared to other similarly designed two pole single wall tents like the Black Diamond Eldorado o Firstlight.
 There just wasn't as much pole length and fabric to deal with, and each tester commented on this.

 Although it is small, it is built to expedition standards.
 We are confident that it would be considerably more durable over the long term than tents like the Black Diamond Firstlight, primarily because the three-layer eVent fabric used is simply more durable in regards to tear resistance.
 It also offers better resistance to UV degradation.

-Without stakes or guylines the tent weighs 3 lbs; with a stuff sack and guylines, most people will find a packed weight of around 3 lbs 5 oz.
-That's a decently comparable weight to the Black Diamond Firstlight and HiLight; while either might offer more headroom, the Latok Summit offers superior weather resistance.Here's a breakdown of what the individual components weigh:
+Without stakes or guylines, the tent weighs three lbs; with a stuff sack and guylines, most people will find a packed weight of around 3 lbs 5 oz.
+The Latok Summit offers superior weather resistance in the fiercest conditions.Here's a breakdown of what the individual components weigh:

 - 34.6 oz. body